yinfi/magentic-ui/README.md

 3. You need at least [Python 3.10](https://www.python.org/downloads/) installed.

-If you are on Windows, you **must** run Magentic-UI inside [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux) for correct Docker and file path compatibility.
-The steps below assume you are using VS Code.
+If you are on Windows, we recommend to run Magentic-UI inside [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux) for correct Docker and file path compatibility.